Tips and recommendations for healthy travel to top destinations

 Cholera is most common in regions without adequate treatment of sewage or drinking water.
 The following countries reported recent or ongoing cholera outbreaks:

 The majority of cholera cases occur in the developing world.
-Studies suggest infection rates could be 30 times higher in some regions.
-The CDC indicates this is primarily due to travelers returning with the disease.
+Studies suggest infection rates could be 30 times higher than actually reported.
+Also, cases have been reported in popular tourist destinations where cholera isn’t considered to be endemic, such as Cuba and Thailand.

-Vaccination is the best way to prevent cholera.
+Vaccination using Vaxchora is the best way to prevent cholera.
 The CDC also recommends the following methods:

 If you or a member of your party contract cholera, seek medical help immediately.
-Products like oral rehydration salts or DiaResQ may help treat symptoms.
+Products like oral rehydration salts may help treat symptoms.

 Are you planning a trip to a region with cholera?
 Are you unsure if your destination has the disease?
 Contact a Passport Health travel health specialist to learn what you can do to stay safe.
 Call or book online today and start your journey with protection and peace of mind.